Cooper-pair splitters as circuit elements for realizing topological superconductors

-We next focus on the Chern numbers associated with the filled negative energy single-particle states of Hamiltonian Eq.~\eqref{eq:effective-H}.
-Fig.~\ref{fig:orderpar} shows these Chern numbers, ${\cal C}$, as function of the flux $\phi$ and ratio $\Gamma/\Delta$, indicating trivial and topological phases.
+where the integral is performed in the first Brillouin zone $\operatorname{BZ}$, and $A_i = \bra{n(\mathbf k)} \partial_{k_i} \ket{n(\mathbf k)}$ is the Berry connection.
+In the presence of boundaries, the sign of $\mathcal{C}$ determines the direction of the edge currents: they circulate counterclockwise for $\mathcal{C} > 0$ and clockwise for $\mathcal{C} < 0$.} Fig.~\ref{fig:orderpar} shows these Chern numbers ${\cal C}$, as function of the flux $\phi$ and ratio $\Gamma/\Delta$, indicating trivial and topological phases.
 The regions in the phase diagram where ${\cal C}=\pm 2$ coincide with those for which the chirality $\chi$ departs from the classical Josephson-array behavior, i.e., those regions where Cooper pair splitting is effective, for $\Gamma$ dominating over $\Delta$.
 In fact, the dome-like regions have their tip at the ``magic" values $\phi=\pm \pi/2, \pm 3\pi/2, \pm 5\pi/2$, flux values for which Cooper pairs interfere destructively going around the triangles of the lattice, since they accrue phases $2\phi=\pm \pi, \pm 3\pi, \pm 5\pi$.
 In contrast, the fermions (fractions of the pair) {\it do not} destructively interfere; such values of flux maximally break time-reversal symmetry.

 It is instructive to analyze the special case where $\phi=3\pi/2$, for which $h_{\mathbf{k}}=-h^*_{-\mathbf{k}}$.
 For this value of flux we found numerically that $\chi=0$ (see Fig~\ref{fig:orderpar}).
 The Hamiltonian in Eq.~\eqref{eq:effective-H} then simplifies to